Alvacampos/Cv-project-full-stack/README.md

 # Project Cv Full Stack

+This is a full stack project to show what we have learned.
+The idea is to mimic the full work experience of a developer in 2022, so when we get a job as a dev we can be ready for anything, from ticket creating and grooming to working on an end to end ticket!.

-This is a full stack project that will guide anyone with the basics to become a developer.
+If you fork this project it can served you as a guideline to arm your self with the basics(and a little more) to become a developer.
 The following text will explain the plan of action and some basic guidelines.

+This file will be the only guide and a helpful tool for newcomers, all the other .md files will be topic specific and for knowledge transference purposes.
+The idea is to keep a good documentation (to learn how to document) for the benefit of other project members and future developers that will join the team.

 From now on some words and phrases will be shorten to the following:

 Front End - FE

 Back End - BE

 JavaScript - Js

 Data Base - DB

 Application - App

-### What is vanilla js?
+## What is vanilla js?

 Using "VanillaJS" means using plain JavaScript without any additional libraries like jQuery.
 So for the first few months you will develop using the very core of Js, no extras, no sweeteners.

-# Road Map and Main Branches
+# Road Map

 ![Alt text](/roadmap.PNG?raw=true 'Title')

 Here is the roadmap, as you can see there are learning stages and implementation stages.
 The idea is to follow this roadmap, learn what you have to learn and then implement it, once the basics are mastered we can jump to the next learning stage and so on.

-For educational purposes this project will be created in stages with different "main" branches.
-We will have 3 main branches and master will be kept clean with only some md files.
+At the end you will see a more detail [path](#month-to-month-work)

 ## Architecture and Methodology